satyajitsatvaya/satyajitsatvaya/README.md

 - REST APIs with multi-table joins, server-side pagination, and multi-criteria filtering
-- Responsive frontend data grids with sorting, filtering, and pagination
+- Responsive React frontend data grids with sorting, filtering, and pagination
 - Library evaluation against requirements and licensing constraints
 - Agile collaboration with a remote client engineer